Scrambles86/dice_depot/README.md

 <h1>The Dice Depot 🎲</h1>

-<p>The Dice Dept is an e-commerce website, designed to allow fans of Tabletop Gaming both a clear and concise shopping destination,
+<p>The Dice Dept is an e-commerce website, designed to be the best destination for fans of Tabletop Gaming,
-as well as giving them the ability to sell their unwanted games.</p>
+giving them both a wide variety of the most popular and up to date titles, and the ability to sell their unwanted games to us.</p>

 <br>